JeromeDeBretagne/erlang-otp-releases-for-android/README.md

 official instructions found in HOWTO/INSTALL-ANDROID.md with the following additional steps:

-    $ # At first, set the determnistic option to get builds as reproducible
+    $ # At first, set the deterministic option to get builds as reproducible
     $ # as possible.
 It will remove most references to absolute paths.
     $
     $ export ERL_COMPILER_OPTIONS=deterministic